snitkdan/consistent-hashing-lab/README.md

 # Consistent Hashing Lab Overview
 What is load balancing?
 Load balancing is the act of distributing workloads in a way that is balanced across various resources.
-Consistent Hashing is a method for load balancing that utilizes a hash function to distribute workloads in a consistent manner.
+Consistent Hashing is a method for load balancing that utilizes a hash function to distribute workloads in a consistent manner and reduces the amount of key movement during configuration changes.
 This lab will (hopefully) help you build intuition for how consistent hashing works and why it is used.

 In this lab, you will be writing various load balancers to handle a workload consisting of a sequence of puts, shard additions, and shard removals.